LOCO Codes: Lexicographically-Ordered Constrained Codes: Introduction

 Constrained codes were used to extend the life of MR systems employing peak detection, and they continue to be used in modern MR systems \cite{vasic_prc, col_detect} to improve the performance of sequence detection on partial response (PR) channels such as extended PR4 (EPR4 and E$^2$PR4) channels \cite{siegel_const, immink_1}.
+PR channels with equalization targets that follow the channel impulse response \cite{ahh_bas} require forbidden patterns to be symmetric.
 Moreover, constrained codes improve the performance on low resolution media by preventing short pulses, which might be missed when reading \cite{harada_resol}.
 As $x$ for a $\mathcal{T}_x$-constrained code or $d$ for an RLL code increases, the minimum width of a pulse in the stream to be written increases.

 The requirement that the power spectrum of a line code vanishes at frequency zero, i.e., the code is direct-current-free (DC-free), is important in optical recording \cite{immink_opt} and in digital communication over transmission lines.
 This requirement is typically accomplished by balancing signal signs in the stream of transmitted (written) codewords.
 The author in \cite{knuth_bal} developed a particularly elegant method of achieving balance, which requires the addition of more than $\log_2 m$ bits, where $m$ is the code length, and this method was later tailored to RLL codes \cite{knuth_mod}.
 The null at DC can be widened by constraining the higher order statistics of line codewords (see \cite{robert_spec1} and \cite{robert_spec2} for a frequency domain approach).